- Information page of the Technical University of Munich

 - We have written a guide to help you create your own tutorial videos from home and upload them to Moodle.

-- We offer regular webinars on this topic; if you have specific questions or webinar requests, please post them on the forum,
+- We offer regular online-seminars on this topic; if you have specific questions or online-seminar-requests, please post them on the forum,

 - When the university buildings are accessible again, you can use the twelve empty recording lecture halls to record lectures on batch.
 Then you can also use the teaching video studios that we have set up in our Barerstraße.